Conditions for Regional Frequency Stability in Power System Scheduling -- Part I: Theory: Dynamics of post-fault regional frequencies

-Note that this relationship still holds when considering phase-angle deviations from steady state, $\Delta\delta(t)$: So the post-fault power imported by any region $i$ can be expressed as: Where $\mathcal{J}_i$ is the set of neighbour areas of area $i$.
+Where $\mathcal{J}_i$ is the set of neighbour areas of area $i$.
 Note that a negative value of $\Delta\textrm{P}^{\textrm{import}}_i(t)$ means that region $i$ is exporting power to other regions.
-To make (\ref{TransferRegions}) and following expressions clearer, we have defined the electrical stiffness of the transmission line as \cite{ExpositoBook}: The generalization for $N$ regions of the coupled swing equations, including the inter-region power transfer term, follows immediately:
+To make (\ref{TransferRegions}) and following expressions clearer, we have defined the electrical stiffness of the transmission line as \cite{ExpositoBook}:

+The generalization for $N$ regions of the coupled swing equations, including the inter-region power transfer term, follows immediately:

 where $\Delta\textrm{P}^{\textrm{import}}_i(t)$ is modelled as in (\ref{TransferRegions}).

 The set of integro-differential equations (\ref{N_area_dynamics}) is the extension of the single-bus swing equation to consider distinct regions, and therefore allows to consider geographical gradients in frequency within a power system.
 The power system is modelled as a set of regions that do not swing coherently but are connected through synchronous ac transmission lines.
 This model generalizes the uniform frequency model, as (\ref{N_area_dynamics}) reduces to the single-bus swing equation if the impedance of the transmission lines tends to zero.